NIRSpec Dispersers and Filters

 NIRSpec is sensitive to nearly a full decade in wavelength: 0.6–5.3 µm.
-The NIRSpec optical path contains 2 wheel mechanisms, the filter wheel assembly (FWA) and the grating wheel assembly (GWA), which provide disperser-filter combinations to cover the NIRSpec wavelength range.
-The NIRSpec filters and dispersers form matched sets to cover the wavelength ranges shown in Figure 1, with one configuration in low spectral resolution mode (R ~ 30–300), and 4 configurations in medium (R ~ 1,000) and high (R ~ 2,700) spectral resolution mode.
+The NIRSpec optical path contains 2 wheel mechanisms, the grating wheel assembly (GWA) and the filter wheel assembly (FWA), which provide disperser-filter combinations to cover the NIRSpec wavelength range.
+The NIRSpec dispersers and filters form matched sets to cover the wavelength ranges shown in Figure 1, with one configuration in low spectral resolution mode (R ~ 30–300), and 4 configurations in medium (R ~ 1,000) and high (R ~ 2,700) spectral resolution mode.

-The FWA contains seven transmission filters, plus an OPAQUE position.
+The FWA contains 7 transmission filters, plus an OPAQUE position.
 The GWA contains 6 diffraction gratings, a double-pass prism, and a flat mirror.

 There is also an 8th NIRSpec FWA position, OPAQUE, that is used as an instrument shutter.
 It blocks light from entering NIRSpec during calibration exposures and whenever NIRSpec is not being used, and serves as a mirror for internal lamp observations.

 Table 1.
 Transmission filters

 |CLEAR||0.6 to 5.3||target acquisition or for use with PRISM|